deepseafarer/deepseafarer.github.io/farming.md

 5. **Products and services**: Protocols sell financial products such as insurance or covered calls or puts.
 E.g. Nexus Mutual, Dopex

 #### Yield farming tools!
-- <https://debank.com/> - track all your coins and farms
+- <https://debank.com/> - Track all your coins and farms.
-- <https://vfat.tools/> - track all farms available and their APRs:
+- <https://vfat.tools/> - Track all farms (liquidity pools) available and their current APRs.
+Vfat allows you to add or remove liquidity from your liquidity pools, useful when the front end has been removed by protocol devs!
-- <https://defillama.com/chains> - track TVL in various blockchains and protocols
+- <https://defillama.com/chains> - Track TVL in various blockchains and protocols

-#### What is impermanent loss?

-#### What is an automated market maker?